lix-project/lix/doc/manual/src/protocols/tarball-fetcher.md

 *flakeref* must be a tarball flakeref.
 It can contain the tarball flake attributes `narHash`, `rev`, `revCount` and `lastModified`.
 If `narHash` is included, its value must be the NAR hash of the unpacked tarball (as computed via `nix hash path`).
-Nix checks the contents of the returned tarball against the `narHash` attribute.
+Lix checks the contents of the returned tarball against the `narHash` attribute.
 The `rev` and `revCount` attributes are useful when the tarball flake is a mirror of a fetcher type that has those attributes, such as Git or GitHub.
-They are not checked by Nix.
+They are not checked by Lix.

 ```
 Link: <https://example.org/hello/442793d9ec0584f6a6e82fa253850c8085bb150a.tar.gz